ComScore

 & Other Stories

 This Swedish retailer has a similarly dreamy vibe to Anthro, but is more pared back in terms of color palette and design.
 There are fewer bold prints or super bright colors to be found, but lace detailing and delicate buttons are definitely part of the & Other Stories wheelhouse.
-In fact, we’d venture to say it’s like a combination of Everlane and Anthropologie, combining sophisticated, minimalist basics and special, vintage-inspired pieces.
+In fact, I’d venture to say it’s like a combination of Everlane and Anthropologie, combining sophisticated, minimalist basics and special, vintage-inspired pieces.
 The brand also sells shoesbags and beauty, and sizes run from 0 to 12 or XS to L, depending on the item.
 Most everything is under $300, making this a nice alternative for those who don’t want to spend a ton, and & Other Stories has also been slowly but surely improving its sustainability efforts over the past few years.

 Best Curated Selects